Your current path:

 It can therefore be said that a sabbatical is a form of special leave or a special type of leave of absence.
 Working time is replaced by free time.
 This can be done, for example, via a time account in which working time is saved and then compensated for by a sabbatical.

 There is no legal entitlement to a sabbatical.
-However, the sabbatical year with continuous pay is explicitly defined in the public sector.
+However, the sabbatical year with continuous pay is explicitly stipulated in the public sector.
 Apart from this, sabbaticals are at least considered, especially in large companies, or can be agreed between employer and employee.
-However, the contract does not contain any fixed provisions on this.
+However, regulations on this tend not to be firmly established in the contract.

 The sabbatical in practice

-A savings phase is initiated first.
-This is a phase in which you work as normal but are paid a reduced salary.
-The unpaid salary is then paid in the second phase, the leave of absence, without any work being done.
+First, a savings phase is initiated.
+This is a phase in which you work as normal but receive a reduced salary.
+The unpaid salary is then paid in the second phase, the leave of absence, without working.

 The length of the sabbatical can be agreed individually.
-It is also possible to treat shorter leaves of absence according to this principle.
-As a rule, however, these are longer breaks.
+It is also possible to treat shorter sabbaticals according to this principle.
+As a rule, however, these are longer sabbaticals.

-With this form of sabbatical year, the employee continues to be insured through the employer.
+With this form of sabbatical, the employee continues to be insured through the employer.
 However, if the sabbatical is used for travel, it may be necessary to take out international health insurance.
-This is not regulated by the employer.
+This is not covered by the employer.

-If it is unpaid leave, however, the situation looks a little different overall.
-In this case, there are neither reduced salary payments nor are employees still insured through the employer.
+If it is unpaid leave, however, the overall situation is slightly different.
+In this case, there are neither reduced salary payments nor are employees still insured through their employer.

-There are generally no major hurdles to overcome when returning to work.
-Normally, all the rules have already been laid down in advance.
+There are usually no major hurdles to overcome when returning to work.
+Normally, all regulations have already been established in advance.
 However, employees should be aware that things can change in the company during longer absences.
 New positions are filled, employees are promoted, processes are optimized and so on.
-It therefore makes sense to prepare a little for your re-entry by finding out about changes in the company.
-A call to a colleague at work can already help.
+It therefore makes sense to prepare a little for the return to work by finding out about changes in the company.
+A phone call to a colleague at work can already help.

 Conclusion